Parallel compression algorithm for fast preparation of defect-free atom arrays: Introduction

-Due to collisions with the residual gas, the typical vacuum-limited lifetime of a single atom trapped in a optical tweezer is about $20~ {\rm s}$~\cite{Schymik2020}.
+Due to collisions with the residual gas, the vacuum-limited lifetime of a single atom trapped in an optical tweezer ranges from tens of seconds~\cite{Barredo2016, Schymik2020, Sheng2021, Ebadi2021} to approximately $23$ minutes~\cite{Manetsch2024} in a room-temperature apparatus.
 The vacuum-limited lifetime of an atom array is inversely proportional to the number of atoms.
 Especially for large array sizes, the atom rearrangement time should be less than the lifetime of the array.
 In the optimal case, the atom rearrangement time should only take a small portion of the vacuum-limited lifetime so that there will be sufficient time for subsequent operations of quantum simulation or computations.

 On one hand, to achieve large-size defect-free atom arrays, one can increase the vacuum-limited lifetime by improving the experimental setups and techniques.
 Recently, the single-atom lifetime of over $6000~{\rm s}$ was reported for a system placed in a cryogenic environment~\cite{Schymik2021}, and later a defect-free array of over 300 atoms was achieved~\cite{Schymik2022}.
 On the other hand, one can minimize the atom rearrangement time by using optimized atom rearrangement algorithms.
 If we only consider transferring one atom at one time by a single mobile tweezer, several algorithms were proposed, including the heuristic shortest-moves-first algorithm~\cite{Barredo2016, Schymik2020}, Hungarian matching algorithm~\cite{Lee2017}, the compression algorithm~\cite{Schymik2020}, the LSAP algorithm~\cite{Schymik2020}, the heuristic cluster algorithm~\cite{Sheng2021}, and the heuristic heteronuclear algorithm for mixed-species atom arrays~\cite{Sheng2022, Singh2022}.
 For these single-tweezer algorithms, the number of moves is at least the number of vacancies in the target sites.
 This limits the number of moves to scale linearly with the number of target sites $N$ at best.
 Recently, a pioneering method of simultaneously using multiple tweezers was demonstrated~\cite{Ebadi2021}.
-Later, two more multiple-tweezer algorithms were proposed~\cite{Tian2022, Wang2022}.
+Later, more multiple-tweezer algorithms were proposed~\cite{Tian2023, Wang2023}, and the number of moves can be improved to scale as $N^{1/2}$.